! WE ARE HIRING! VIEW OPEN CO-OP JOBS!

 • The combined annual generation from both arrays will equal roughly 71,400 kilowatt-hours (kWhs) of electricity, offsetting the equivalent of over 125,500 miles driven in a gas-powered car, and keeping more than 81,000 lbs of carbon out of the atmosphere every year.

-• We have been giving our quality back-of-house food scraps to local pig farmers to use as feed since we opened.
-We occasionally look for new farms to join this program.
-Contact us if you are interested in using our waste.
+• We have been giving our quality back-of-house food scraps to local livestock farmers to use as feed since we opened.
+Contact us if you are interested in using our scraps.

-• Commercial (or industrial, as it’s sometimes called) composting allows us to compost many more items such as post-consumer waste from the café, wax boxes, compostable flatware, plates, bowls, and paper towels that are currently being sent to the landfill.
+• Commercial (or industrial, as it’s sometimes called) composting allows us to compost all organic waste such as meat scraps, bones, post-consumer food waste from the café, wax boxes, PLA#7 cutlery, cups, clamshells, all paper products, and more!
+Learn more about the process in the Compostable Bioplastics section of this webpage!

-In February 2023, the Co-op transitioned from recyclable plastic to plant-based compostable food containers in our Produce, Bulk, Cheese, Grab & Go, and Meat Departments.
+In February 2023, the Co-op transitioned from recyclable plastic to compostable plastic clamshell containers in our Produce, Bulk, Cheese, Grab & Go, and Meat Departments.
+We also offer commercially compostable plastic cutlery, hot and cold coffee cups and lids, hot bar and soup cups, and bags in the produce and bulk departments.

 • We recycle glass, aluminum, paper, and plastics #1 & #2 through the City of Keene.